SichangHe/igem-2022-dku-backup/src/human-practices.md

  ## Modification

  In an aspect of our design, we adopted the PATCH system by Dr. Neel Joshi, for better multivalency performance.
 We also changed our design logic: our drug is more vaccine orientated than the conventional drug designs.
 The drug should be ideal for the prevention of the regional spread of *Shigella* infection, acting as a blocking agent for further transmission.
 The delivery method is in freeze-dried powder, delivered in economic-friendly microcapsules.
 For the advice from Dr. Lin, we made multiple modifications that would promote the safety and effectiveness of our design.
-[See entrepreneurship for more details.](entrepreneurship.md) As for the general public response, we found one major problem, which is that a significant amount of people see E.*coli* as the main causative agent for dysentery syndrome.
-We assessed that this may cause major problems if we reveal our approach as probiotic-nanobody therapy, in specific, yeast and E.*coli* Nissle 1917 can be subject to public opinions including skepticism.
+[See entrepreneurship for more details.](entrepreneurship.md) As for the general public response, we found one major problem, which is that a significant amount of people see *E.coli* as the main causative agent for dysentery syndrome.
+We assessed that this may cause major problems if we reveal our approach as probiotic-nanobody therapy, in specific, yeast and *E.coli* Nissle 1917 can be subject to public opinions including skepticism.
 Therefore, we attempted educational approaches to give more information on probiotics at both DKU and local high schools.

  ## Conclusion

  Our integrated human practices influenced our experimental design and the overall logic of our project.
 We can engage with our stakeholders and the general public, achieving satisfying outcomes.
 Engagement is the key to creating a project design with actual social impact, and we will carry this spirit on as we progress further into our project and future careers.